 There was something very gratifying about putting things to rights.

 Obi-Wan wasn’t fastidious by nature, though he wasn’t messy, either; instead, he tended to straighten things up a piece at a time when it suited him.
 But there was a special sort of pleasure in fixing Maul’s feathers for him, the many he couldn’t reach himself.
-Obi-Wan had gotten good at this; at using a pair of pallet knife blades taped to two fingers on one hand, working tandem with bare fingers on the other, to preen feathers.
+Obi-Wan had gotten good at this; at using a pair of pallete knife blades taped to two fingers on one hand, working tandem with bare fingers on the other, to preen feathers.
 It was time-consuming, but almost meditative– sometimes.
 When it wasn’t fuel for his continuing unrequited feelings.

 There wasn’t a ton of work to be done on the small, fine feathers; he’d pull a loose one, and knew which ones were loose by how the soft parts refused to lay flat, but they only really required knowledgeable fingers to stroke them into place otherwise.
 Those small feathers shed, it seemed, much like human hair, replacing themselves regularly.